HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/authoring_portlet/content_management_artifacts/tags/creating_plugin_tag/connector_plugins/soc_rendr_conn_context_plgn.md

-# The HCL Connections context rendering plug-in
+# HCL Connections context rendering plug-in

 You can use the ConnectionsContext rendering plug-in to access information that is related to the current HCL Connections integration context.